DRESS: Disentangled Representation-based Self-Supervised Meta-Learning for Diverse Tasks: Related Works

 \section{Related Works}

-\textbf{Meta-Learning \textit{vs.} Pre-training and Fine-tuning}\quad There has been a large volume of meta-learning research aiming to solve the general few-shot learning problem \cite{maml, protonet, blackbox, haebeom22, xiaozhuang22, minyoung24}.
-Among them, one canonical and flexible meta-learning approach that stands out is MAML \cite{maml}, which optimizes the initialization values for a neural network as the meta-parameters.

-Researchers have also been interested in the possibilities of unsupervised or self-supervised meta-learning \cite{cactus,antreas19,siavash19,siavash21,hui21,metagmvae,psco,pachetti24}.
-Notably, CACTUS \cite{cactus} proposes an unsupervised task construction approach using an encoding-then-clustering procedure.
-Meta-GMVAE~\cite{metagmvae} models the dataset using a variational auto-encoder \cite{kingma2014auto} with a mixture of Gaussians as prior, and matches the latent modalities with class concepts.
-Meanwhile, research including \cite{siavash19,psco} rely on image augmentations and contrastive learning to create samples for pseudo classes, which are used to meta-train the model.
+\textbf{Meta-Learning \textit{vs.} Pre-training and Fine-tuning}\quad There has been a large volume of supervised meta-learning research on the general few-shot learning problem \citep{maml, protonet, haebeom22, xiaozhuang22, minyoung24, wu25, wang25}.
+Among them, several works focus on incorporating the information of task distribution into the learning process.
+Specifically, \cite{wu25} explores using the task identity information for contrastive learning on the space of model weights.
+Meanwhile, \cite{wang25} focuses on the problem setting of continuous task adaptation, where out-of-distribution tasks imposed by an adversarial task generator are considered in the meta-testing stage.
+On the other hand, researchers have also explored unsupervised or self-supervised meta-learning \citep{cactus,siavash19,siavash21,metagmvae,psco,pachetti24}.
+Notably, CACTUS \citep{cactus} proposes a task construction approach using an encode-then-cluster procedure.
+Meta-GMVAE~\citep{metagmvae} models the dataset using a variational auto-encoder with a mixture of Gaussians as prior, and matches latent modalities with class concepts.
+Studies including \citep{siavash19,psco} use image augmentations to create samples for pseudo classes to meta-train the model.
 Although promising results are obtained on standard few-shot learning benchmarks, these works do not explicitly address the issue of task diversity, nor its effect on fast adaptation performance.
-The approach we propose uses clustering for task construction, similar to CACTUS.
-However, to explicitly train the model to learn from diverse input attributes and to adapt to distinct tasks, we leverage the expressiveness of disentangled representations and create tasks focusing on different facets of the input dataset.

-Recent studies \cite{yonglong20,vincent21,zhiqiang21,yangshu23} state that the simple approach of pre-training a generic encoder followed by fine-tuning a projection layer on top can show superior performance compared to meta-learning.
+Recent studies \citep{yonglong20,vincent21,zhiqiang21,yangshu23} state that the simple approach of pre-training a generic encoder followed by fine-tuning can show superior performance compared to meta-learning.
 Specifically, the input samples from all available meta-training tasks are aggregated into a large dataset, with task identities completely ignored.
-An encoder is then trained on this large dataset using supervised or self-supervised training techniques (\textit{e.g.}, contrastive learning \cite{chen2020simple}).
+An encoder is then trained on this large dataset using supervised or self-supervised training techniques (\textit{e.g.}, contrastive learning \citep{chen2020simple}).
 When adapting to any meta-testing task, a linear classification layer is added and fine-tuned on top of the encoder over the support samples.